samvid25/LCTpy/README.md

 ```

 ## Disclaimer
 The script does not display all the tournaments listed in the webpage.
 Only a few from the top are shown.
-The script requires Firefox to be installed.
 The code does not follow the best coding practices.
 It is just a simple script to extract required data.
 Contact me if there are any bugs or compatibility issues.

 ## To Do
 Test the infinite scroll load on a slow internet connection